UDST/urbansim_templates/README.md

 ModelManager works directly with the current versions of [UrbanSim](https://github.com/udst/urbansim) and [Orca](https://github.com/udst/orca), and is fully interoperable with existing UrbanSim projects and model steps.

-### Design patterns for template development
+## Design patterns for template development

-- Let's keep the master branch clean and runnable.
+- Let's keep the master branch of this library clean and runnable.
 To make fixes or add features, create a new branch, and open a pull request when you're ready to merge code into master.
 Have someone else review it before merging, if possible.
+There's a writeup of our general Git workflow [over here](https://github.com/ual/urbansim_parcel_bayarea/wiki/Git-workflows-and-tips).

 - Each substantive PR should increment the developer build number of the library, e.g. `0.1.dev0` -> `0.1.dev1`.
 The production release at the end of this sequence would be `0.1`, which would be followed by `0.2.dev0`.
 The library version number is saved in any yaml files a user creates, for troubleshooting and managing format changes.